harbaum/FPGA-Companion/src/rp2040/README.md

 ### PIO-USB component for TinyUSB

-Ensure that PIO-USB is installed:
+Ensure that the PIO-USB component is installed:

 ```bash
 cd pico-sdk/lib/tinyusb